asalber/aprendeconalf/content/en/teaching/statistics/exams/physiotherapy/physiotherapy-2022-05-06.md

 ## Question 3

 The creatine phosphokinase (CPK3) is an enzyme in the body that causes the phosphorylation of creatine.
 This enzyme is found in the skeletal muscle and can be measured in a blood analysis.
-The concentration of CPK3 in blood is normally distributed, and the interval centered at the mean with the reference values, that accumulates 99% of the population, ranges from 40 to 308 IU/L in healthy adult males.
+The concentration of CPK3 in blood is normally distributed, and the interval centred at the mean with the reference values, that accumulates 99% of the population, ranges from 40 to 308 IU/L in healthy adult males.

 1. Compute the mean and the standard deviation of the concentration of CPK3 in healthy males.